MoscaDotTo/Winapp2/winapp2ool/Readme.md

    * Invalid winapp2.ini commands
    * No valid Detect / DetectFile / DetectOS / SpecialDetect provided
    * No valid FileKeys or RegKeys provided
-   * ExcludeKeys specified in the absense of corresponding FileKeys or RegKeys
+   * ExcludeKeys specified in the absence of corresponding FileKeys or RegKeys
    * **No Default key provided**
    #### DetectOS
    * More than one DetectOS key provided